MarkWinkler/MarkWinkler.github.io/README.md

 Responsiveness was the key.
 Throughout the development, whenever a new style was created, it was tested across large variety of resolutions from 2k down to mobile sizes.
 This ensured that breakpoints are applied to any new styles as required.

-Validation was run against the HTML multiple times, with only two times highlighting a warnings, which were missing header tag from a section and table row and coloumn count not matching.
+Validation was run against the HTML multiple times, with only two times highlighting a warning, which were missing header tag from a section and table row and column count not matching.

 The rest of the process was an incremental development.
 Make a few changes, then use live preview or refresh the page to ensure it worked as intended, then commit changes to Git.